-We decided to do a beach picnic last week and enjoyed a most delicious dinner.
 Is it just me, or is there something about taking your meal outside that always seems to make the food taste better?
 It seems even the most basic meal can seem “special” if you just walk it outdoors.
+Smoked salmon from Vital Choice is one of our favorites to picnic with.
+Take our homemade cauliflower hummus with chopped vegetables and a jar of our favorite strawberry lemonade.

-Especially tasty on our picnic dinner was the wild “hot-smoked” salmon from Vital Choice (that’s our son holding up a piece of his salmon in the photo to the right.)
-Wild smoked salmon is a staple food in our house because our son loves it and it’s the perfect fast-food for making quick sandwiches or adding to a dinner salad.
+Wild smoked salmon is a staple food in our house.
+It’s the perfect fast-food for making quick sandwiches or adding to a dinner salad.
 It’s a great picnic food too!

 Is Smoked Salmon Healthy?